ShayanPey/Assembler/README.md

 # Assembler
-x64 Assembler written in Assembly!
+x64 Assembler written completly in Assembly!

 Just like `nasm`, this assembly code, inputs a file written in assembly language, and converts it to machine code.